umake/make/README.md

 ## More info ##

-For all avaliable targets, type:
+For all available targets, type:

     make projecthelp